 As mentioned in a previous Spark article, clear goals, well-managed team processes, and navigating boundaries are all important to high-performing teams.
 In partially distributed teams—with some members working in the same space and some working virtually—high-impact technology and tools are particularly important for solving problems high-performing teams may be facing.
 These technologies include cloud-based storage systems, digital whiteboards, personal devices, as well as unified communications tools.
 Digital workstream collaborative tools in turn support teams’ needs in each of these areas and more.

-Platforms like Haworth’s Bluescape, Slack, and Microsoft Teams each provide a common space for employees to collaborate—virtually.
+Platforms like Haworth’s Bluescape, Slack, and Microsoft Teams each provide a common space for employees to collaborate—sort of like a virtual conference table.
 They assist in coordinating activities, responsibilities, and group access, as well as managing timelines and defining when and where work gets completed in an equitable manner for all.
 When teams use these types of tools together, it leads to greater productivity, as they can work more efficiently.

 Another primary benefit to using workstream collaborative tools is that they help to create an equitable collaborative experience for teams, allowing for contributions from team members who may otherwise not get the chance to offer their thoughts and ideas.
 Because diversity and a mix of skills and talents among members are core features of high-performing teams, balanced contributions are essential to the function of the team.
 Ensuring groups are aligned by using the same collaborative platforms and communication systems is necessary for the team to function well, while empowering every individual.